Key Takeaways

 Bottom Line

-Landlords typically spend a portion of their annual rental income on property management, plus additional fees for leasing, maintenance, renewals, and vacancies.
+Property owners typically spend a portion of their annual rental income on property management, plus additional fees for leasing, maintenance, renewals, and vacancies.

 The time saved, the higher tenant retention, and the woven-in risk management are more than worth the investment.